trevor-cuffe/library-api/README.md

 ## Goals for the future

 - Add a "checkedOutTo" property on resources to track which user currently has the checked out item
+- Move database seed methods to their own Seeder Module
-- Expand the various types of resources to include videos and games.
-Each type would have it's own class as an extension of the basic LibraryItem model, with custom variables such as length, rating, and min and max players
+- Expand the various types of resources to include videos and board games.
+Each type would have it's own class as an extension of the basic LibraryItem model, with custom variables such as length, genre, rating, and min and max players
   - Use a LibraryItemTypes enum to restrict the available options for item types upon creation
   - Restrict the ability to edit an item type once it is created.
 If you wanted to edit a video to be a book instead, you would have to delete the video and then create a book